Please share this around – we are none of us alone; we are all connected. You never know who’s lives you’ll change with your words.

 I am pained getting out of bed in the morning.
 It’s hard to relate to people who casually say, “Yeah, I didn’t want to get up this morning,” but may not understand the gravity of depression.
 It hurts to the bone.

 I have trouble taking my daily antidepressants because a hidden part of me doesn’t believe I’m worthy of feeling better.

-I am obsessed with filling my brain with as much information about mental illness as possible.
-And yet, no matter how much I read books, articles, and studies about eating disorders, depression, anxiety, or impulse-control disorders, I struggle to control my own mental health.
+And yet, no matter how much I read books, articles, and studies about eating disorders, depression, eating disorders, anxiety, or impulse-control disorders, I struggle to control my own mental health.